taomaree/bsdiff/README.md

 ## why this project
-The latest source code of bsdiff(http://www.daemonology.net/bsdiff/bsdiff-4.3.tar.gz) from homepage cannot compiled, and the CentOS 7 did not have rpm package from upstream or epel. so I fork and fix Makefile.
+The latest source code of bsdiff(http://www.daemonology.net/bsdiff/bsdiff-4.3.tar.gz) from homepage cannot compiled, and the CentOS 7 did not have rpm package from upstream or epel. so I fork and fix Makefile, and apply patches form debian.

 ## how to install

-+ compile source on CentOS 7
++ compile source on CentOS 7 、 Ubuntu 、Kylin

 ```
 git clone https://github.com/taomaree/bsdiff.git